forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 1. Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
 2. Under **Einstein for Developers**, select **Enable Einstein Auto Completions** then select the language for which to enable the feature.

 Inline autocomplete is enabled by default.
+Run **Einstein: Toggle Einstein Auto Completions** to toggle the feature off and on.
+Run the **Einstein: Toggle Einstein Auto Completions for Current File Type** command to toggle the feature off and on for the currently active specific file type.

 ## Receive your First Inline Completions